An XML sitemap is, quite literally, a roadmap of your website for search engines.

 </urlset>

-One is to specify all the images on a page within the <url> tag of that page, like this:
+Option 1: Include all images on a page within the <url> tag for that page, like this:

 <url>